Mauer 71111 Lever Lock

 Meaningful movement is determined relative to the other levers.
 If most levers show little or no movement and one lever moves freely, that relative difference is the signal.

-It is strongly recommended that the operator practices this technique on a cutaway lock, provided in the referenced kit, before attempting decoding on a live container or safe.
+It is strongly recommended that the operator practices this technique on a cutaway lock, provided in the referenced kit or easily made at home, before attempting decoding on a live container or safe.

 Lever wire tool movement consists of: